tdramos32/Ment-Care/README.md

-# Ment-Care

-##Senior Year Open Source Adaptation Team Project
+#Senior Year Open Source Adaptation Team Project

 BIG THANKS TO @Jawwad-Fida
 My team and I  added features onto it that we thought would improve and add to the system.
 This is a link to the original project:
 https://github.com/Jawwad-Fida/HealthStack-System

+# Ment-Care
 ---
 ## To Run The Project on linux